akuchins/fluent-plugin-redshift-anton/README.md

 + `redshift_tablename` (required) : table name to store data.

 + `redshift_schemaname` : schema name to store data.
 By default, this option is not set and find table without schema as your own search_path.

++ `redshift_copy_base_options` : additional options to pass the Redshift COPY command, such as TIMEFORMAT.

 + `make_auto_table` (optional, integer) : whether make tables automatically.
 If you set 1, this makes tables automatically else if you set 0, doesn't make.